exercism/exalysis/track/diffsquares/tpl/calc-range-condition.md

-- You could improve the speed of the range loop: The condition needs to be checked on every loop and it shouldn't contain calculations that can be avoided.
+- Here's one way to improve the speed of the `range` loop: the condition needs to be checked on every loop, and it shouldn't contain calculations that can be avoided.
 In this case `%s` is calculated every time.